4ked/BIP/README.md

 ## The Basics

-BIP is simple.
+Jawa is simple.
 Quantitative trading is very secretive and exclusive, since people are trying to make money after all.
-BIP, however, is a good way for anyone to get their toes wet by trading through Interactive Brokers.
+Jawa, however, is a good way for anyone to get their toes wet by trading through Interactive Brokers.
 It's local, it's clean, and it's fast.
 Head down to the setup section to see just how little it takes to start backtesting your trading algorithms.

 ## Usage

 The whole process revolves around user security.
-With BIP, you can store as many algorithms as you want to backtest locally, so no one can tamper with your ideas (if you care about that sort of thing anyways).
+With Jawa, you can store as many algorithms as you want to backtest locally, so no one can tamper with your ideas (if you care about that sort of thing anyways).
 Build the backtesting environment you want from scratch, completely unique to you, and at the end of the day if you so desire, push it all to a github repository of your choice to keep your work safe in the cloud.

-BIP has a number of simple commands to make the backtesting process as painless as possible.
+Jawa has a number of simple commands to make the backtesting process as painless as possible.
 Below are the currently supported commands.

 - Add
     - add an algorithm to the database